 To this date, CBD has never produced any serious medical emergencies.
 However, there have been incidents where a small percentage of patients have experienced more irritable side effects from CBD.
 Check with your medical provider before taking CBD, CBG, CBN or other cannabinoids.

-Just like the way peanuts can be a pleasurable finger food when watching TV for some and for others just smelling them can cause unwanted symptoms, the same goes with CBD.
-A small number of people who have tried CBD have experienced side effects although nothing like the symptoms of a severe peanut allergy.
+Just like the way peanuts can be a pleasurable finger food when watching TV for some.
+For others, just smelling them can cause unwanted symptoms, the same goes with CBD.
+A small number of people who have tried CBD have experienced side effects.
+Although, nothing like the symptoms of a severe peanut allergy.

-There are not enough cases to accurately deduct the exact percentage of people that experience unwanted side effects from CBD but the preliminary research gleaned from those who perceived any issues has been in the low numbers.
+There are not enough cases to accurately deduct the exact percentage of people that experience unwanted side effects from CBD.
+However, preliminary research gleaned from those who perceived any issues has been in the low numbers.

-CBD is also recognized as safe by the World Health Organization who has stated that “To date, there is no evidence of recreational use of CBD or any public health-related problems associated with the use of pure CBD.”
+CBD is also recognized as safe by the World Health Organization.
+They’ve endorsed that, “To date, there is no evidence of recreational use of CBD or any public health-related problems associated with the use of pure CBD.”

 Is CBD Safe to Take With Prescription Medications?